tgoldenphoenix/trello-clone-web/README.md

 🔵 Managing Front-end states in application with **Redux**:

 Using [Redux persist](https://www.npmjs.com/package/redux-persist) to store user slice into local storage.
 When user reload page, the user slice is not erased.

+🔵 Using back-end and front-end pagination technique to show user boards.

 🔵 Give users a way to toggle between light modes, dark mode and system preference by using Material UI `useColorScheme` hook.
 Also stored user's preference in local storage.